Asphalt and Gravel

 An aging system

-In great loss of popularity, an asphalt and gravel roof could still be considered a relatively inexpensive alternative for small areas, if considering only the buying cost.
+Much less popular, asphalt and gravel roofing could still be seen as a relatively inexpensive alternative to buying for small areas.
+Considering on the other hand the necessary maintenance and its useful life, the multi-layer roof then becomes one of the least advantageous choices, not only in economic terms but also and especially for its disastrous environmental record. if considering only the buying cost.
 However, considering necessary maintenance and useful life, the multi-layer roof becomes one of the least attractive choices, not only in economic terms but also and especially for its disastrous environmental record.

-A multilayer roofing (or built-up roof) as its name suggests, consists of several layers of felt paper drowned in liquid asphalt.
+A multi-layer roof, as the name suggests, is made up of several layers of felt paper embedded in liquid asphalt.

-As for the gravel, its role is to slow down the deterioration of asphalt layers that occurs with exposure to sunlight.
-It also minimizes the contractions and expansions of asphalt membrane due to temperature changes.
+As for gravel, its role is to slow down the degradation of asphalt layers that occurs with exposure to solar radiation.
+It also helps to minimize the contractions and expansions of the system undergone by temperature changes.

-With the advent of new by-laws on reflective roofing, installers of such materials now offer white gravel, sometimes increasing the cost but certainly acting in a beneficial way to lessen the temperature changes sustained by asphalt.
+With the advent of new regulations on reflective roofs, installers of this type of material now offer asphalt with white gravel, sometimes increasing the cost but certainly working in a beneficial way to reduce the temperature variations that the asphalt undergoes.

 Couvertures Montérégiennes, although equipped for asphalt application, has discontinued offering this system for several years, judging the quality of today’s asphalt too poor for a durable installation protected by a consequent guarantee.
 However, the equipment can still be used to fix roofing panels on some special applications.

-Product life : About 15 years, the vast majority of insurers not offering coverage beyond that period.
+Lifespan: Around 15 years, with the vast majority of insurers no longer offering protection beyond this duration.